Attention Patients: Regarding COVID-19

 Symptoms of the two diseases are similar, and both alternate periods of illness and remission.
 But, there are some important differences.

-Ulcerative colitis features inflammation in your innermost large intestine lining, while Crohn's causes inflammation throughout all tissue layers.
+Ulcerative colitis features inflammation of the inner lining of your colon, while Crohn's causes inflammation throughout all layers of your intestine.

 While ulcerative colitis occurs only in your large intestine, Crohn's disease is often more widespread.
 It can develop anywhere in your digestive tract, even as high up as your mouth.